ianhyzy/blog.ian.gay/_posts/2019-11-09-avoiding-docs-phishing.md

 2. Then click the small down arrow or carat in the search bar.
 3. Then click `Create Filter`
-4. Then click `Delete it`
+4. Then select what you want to happen to "Request for Access" emails.
 5. Then click `Create Filter`

-If you click the gear icon and select `Settings > Filters and Blocked Addresses` you should see this in your filters list:
+No matter what method you choose, you should see something like this in `Settings > Filters and Blocked Addresses`:
 ![filter as it appears in settings](/assets/images/drive-sharing-filter.png)

-If you don't see that or are having trouble, press `Import Filters` on that screen and upload <a href="/assets/mailFilters.xml" download>this file</a>.
+Now that you're no longer seeing request emails, make sure people who may need to legitimately request access know where to contact you to ask.